 Gone are the days when Mexican food was eponymous with greasy burritos and grim tequila shots.
 A new wave of restaurants has made its way to London and they’re proving that authentic Mexican cuisine extends far beyond the rice, meat and tortillas we’ve come to expect.
-Rosie rounds up some of the best…
+We round up some of the best…

 Split over two levels, with a restaurant serving food inspired by the taquerias, markets, homes and celebrations of Mexico on the ground floor and a Tequila and Mezcal bar upstairs, Santo Remedio places significant value on authenticity.
 The owners import speciality ingredients like Pasilla, Serranos and grasshoppers from Mexico to give their dishes a true taste of the Mexican regions from which they derive (Mexico City, the Yucatan and Oaxaca).
 They also work with local producers like Gringa Dairy in Peckham who produces their artisanal Mexican cheeses.
 If you’ve yet to try Chihuahua cheese, their enchiladas are a must.

 Eschewing the ‘Taco Tuesday’ tradition, Latin American restaurant MNKY HSE‘s new capsule Tuesday bar menu puts Tiradito and Tartare at the forefront.
 Signature dishes to choose from include Hamachi tiraditos, topped with black truffles; the Tavo Ceviche with tiger prawns, coriander and blood orange; Tuna Tartare accompanied with rice crackers and avocado; and the signature sea bass MNKY Ceviche with sweet potato and aji amarillo.